SAP-samples/low-code-applications/exercises/rap/exercises/ex1/README.md

    ![DBTransport](images/DBTransport.png)

 22. As a result a new editor is opened, it already contains a stub for your new database table which represents shopping cart data.
 Now let's add some properties to your table.
 Copy the below properties.
-Make sure that you replace the XXX with your group number
+Make sure that you replace the ### with your group number

 ```CDS
 @EndUserText.label : 'Shopping Cart Table'